Dayton Robbery Defense Lawyer

 Sometimes, the best way to fight back against a robbery charge is to prove that you could not have committed the crime.
 To do so, however, you will need plenty of proof.

-The attorneys here at Suhre & Associates, LLC, have been defending clients against robbery charges for years.
+The attorneys here at Suhre & Associates DUI and Criminal Defense Lawyers, have been defending clients against robbery charges for years.
 We know exactly where to look to find exculpatory evidence.
 When you hire us, we can review surveillance footage, interview witnesses, and scour through electronic records to try to find proof of your innocence.

 Negotiate with the Prosecuting Attorney on Your Behalf